 Let them use their skills in an organisation which is a better fit for them.

 I bet that 99% of the people you work with are dedicated, committed professionals.
 Negative attitudes at work aren’t unknown, but they aren’t really common either.
 Hopefully if you come across someone who can’t work with, you now have a better idea about what to do.

-Shortcuts to Success: Project Management in the Real World: my book has a section on managing project teams.
+: my book has a section on managing project teams.